digitalshawn/eot-transitions/README.md

 ## Broad Findings

 ## Future directions
-1. Explaining why power transitions can generate differtial effects on the rate of change of different governmental websites.
+1. For the regression analysis - explaining why power transitions can generate differtial effects on the rate of change of different governmental websites.
+2. Looking at the other domains which we identified - we generated the metrics for each domain identified, but they need to be plugged into the graph for 'deep diving'.
+3. Looking at other pages beyond the home page - we preliminarily identified some pages such as 'mission statements' and 'about pages' that may be another window into changes in gov web presence at times of transition.